Can you patent human-machine interfaces?

 Terence Broderick

-One key consideration for modern automakers is how to appeal to newer generations of drivers and passengers, who expect their vehicles to be as digitally capable as their phones.
 With infotainment touchscreens, connectivity and voice assistance fast becoming industry-standard, automakers should be keen to protect their innovative approaches to gain competitive advantage.
 Here’s a quick guide to protecting such human-machine interface (HMI) technology, as we explore which elements could be the focus of patent applications.

-Perceived difficulties with protecting HMIs
+Perceived difficulties with protecting human-machine interfaces#

 A major difficulty in protecting HMIs with patents is how commonly we see and engage with them in our modern world.
 Most people would consider an HMI as simply the face of a system (without its own technical merit) and therefore devalue its utility.
 Human psychology dictates that this will play into any assessment of patentability, as small modifications (even if they have a big effect) can be dismissed as obvious.
 This is no different with automotive HMIs.